 Pros of the Autocratic Management Style

-This type of management is very effective in a crisis situation or if there is a deadline to be met.
-When decisions have to be made, and one person has to take charge, this type of leadership is best suited.
+This type of management is very effective in a crisis situation or if a deadline must be met.
+When decisions have to be made and one person has to take charge, this type of leadership is best suited.

 Cons of the Autocratic Management Style

-Employee retention is likely to be low as people don’t like to be controlled.
-When employees feel like they have no purpose in the business and don’t feel valued, they won’t stay.
+Employee retention is likely low as people don’t like being controlled.
+When employees feel like they have no purpose in the business and aren’t valued, they won’t stay.

 Example of the Autocratic Management Style